Skip to content

 Parameters:

-• time_range data are taken for this time range; only ts_from and ts_to are used; step is always determined by the system, depending on data available for the given period
+are used; the step is always determined by the system, depending on data available for the given period. -

-• cpu number of CPUs (from 0 to n-1, with n being the actual number of cpu cores in the system), or 'totals' to get the sum for all CPUs
+: Number of CPUs (from 0 to n-1, with n being the actual number of CPU cores in the system), or 'totals' to get the sum for all CPUs.

 This query returns CPU usage broken down by different categories: